qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 * You can change the font of the legend title, group, subgroup and item (feature) in the legend item using the :ref:`font selector <font_selector>` widget
-* You can set for each of these levels the text :guilabel:`Alignment`: it can be :guilabel:`Left` (default for left-to-right based locales), :guilabel:`Center` or :guilabel:`Right` (default for right-to-left based locales).
+* For each of these levels you can set the text :guilabel:`Alignment`: it can be :guilabel:`Left` (default for left-to-right based locales), :guilabel:`Center` or :guilabel:`Right` (default for right-to-left based locales).